Pinjara (film): Synopsis

-The film is a loose adaptation of the first major German sound film Der Blaue Engel.
+The film is a loose adaptation of the first major German sound film The Blue Angel (1930; based on Heinrich Mann's 1905 novel Professor Unrat).

 Shridhar Pant (widely known as Guruji) is an upright school teacher, a man of high morals and ideals.
 He teaches and educates the children as well as the illiterate adults of a village in the same school, where he stays.
 Owing to his efforts, the village is declared as an ideal village in the entire district.
 Unfortunately, a group of notorious people headed by the son of the Sarpanch, does not value and respect these moral qualities.
 One day, a Tamasha (folk art of Maharashtra) group comes to the village.
-The lead dancer of the group, Chandrakala steals the heart of every man in the village by her dance and style.
+The lead dancer of the group, Chandrakala steals the heart of every man in the village with her dance and style.
 Guruji is righteously infuriated by their lack of morals.
 He strictly denies them a place in the village for their performance, as he believes that it can spoil the villagers' minds and their future.
 Chandrakala tries to confront him but fails and returns with the entire troupe in anger.
 Her ego is so hurt that she decides to take revenge by staying and performing at a place on the outskirts of the village.
 On the way, she stops everyone and asks them to settle there, set the tents and establish a stage where she can perform.
 The next day, she starts performing.
 The adult students all hear the loud music and bunk class to see her perform.
 When Guruji learns this, he vents his anger on the dance troupe and scolds everyone.
 He demolishes the tents and everything there.
+Chandrakala vows that one day she will make Guruji play a minor instrument in her dance performance.